* Provides liquidly to banks

 "Assessment with scientists, coordination of health and border measures, provision of protective equipment, package to prop up the EU economy."

-Many economists expect Germany, Europe's economic powerhouse, to be in recession in the first half of 2020 and some predict a similar outturn for the entire bloc.
+Many economists expect Germany, Europe's economic powerhouse, to be in recession in the first half of this year and some predict a similar outturn for the entire bloc.

 While the ECB's stimulus suggests it is keen to help, it has already used up its most powerful weapons in nearly a decade of stimulus.
 Interest rates are at record lows, it has gobbled up 2.6 trillion euros ($2.94 trillion) of mostly government debt, and has for years offered essentially free cash to banks to keep them lending.